 ‘The data was not easily available and many people thought the task was impossible.
 But we did it.
 Today’s challenge is data on violent deaths.
 It will be difficult and we will do it,’ says Smith.

 GReVD has already brought together the main groups that monitor violent deaths, as well as leading big data labs.
-This will enable monitoring of progress on the world’s commitment to ‘significantly reduce all forms of violence and related death rates everywhere’ by 2030 as set out in the Sustainable Development Goals (SDGs)—specifically Goal 16.
+This will enable monitoring of progress on the world’s commitment to ‘significantly reduce all forms of violence and related death rates everywhere’ by 2030, as set out in the Sustainable Development Goals (SDGs)—specifically SDG 16.

 ‘The actual number of violent deaths in the world is unknown and yet SDG 16 states that the number of violent deaths in the world must be reduced in order to achieve a peaceful and inclusive society,’ says Marie Dahllöf, Secretary General of the Swedish Postcode Foundation.
 ‘We are therefore very proud to support SIPRI in their work to create a register using new methods to accumulate data to present this figure.’

-The first-phase of the project is funded by the Swedish Postcode Foundation and the United Kingdom’s Department for International Development.
+The first phase of the project is funded by the Swedish Postcode Foundation and the British Department for International Development.

 About the Sustainable Development Goals